Handwriting Improvement Results and Review Examples

 What Handwriting Progress Usually Looks Like

-This section explains the kind of visible change families usually notice as guided practice becomes more consistent.
+This section explains the kind of visible change families usually notice as guided practice becomes more consistent, including clearer writing across repeated samples.

 • Cleaner first impression - Writing starts to look more settled, less crowded, and easier to read.